csv2db/csv2db/README.md

                         The table name to use.
   -o {oracle,mysql,postgres,sqlserver,db2}, --dbtype {oracle,mysql,postgres,sqlserver,db2}
                         The database type.
+  --quote-identifiers   SQL identifiers (table names and columns) are getting
+                        quoted.
   -c COLUMN_TYPE, --column-type COLUMN_TYPE
                         The column type to use for the table generation.
   -s SEPARATOR, --separator SEPARATOR